MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/server-side-synchronization-entities.md

 - Automatically relate an associated mailbox to the default email profile when a user or a queue is created with the email delivery method set as server-side synchronization.

-- Automatically track Microsoft Exchange emails in PowerApps for a user based on the folder-level tracking rules.
+- Automatically track Microsoft Exchange emails in Power Apps for a user based on the folder-level tracking rules.

 ### Related topics
  [Configure folder level tracking rules](configure-exchange-folder-level-tracking-rules.md)